-- Protein Powder – I gave gone back and forth on this one.
-High quality protein should come from food, not from some lab in New Jersey.
+- Protein Powder – I have gone back and forth on this one.
+High-quality protein should come from food, not from some lab in New Jersey.
 However, I am an ectomorph that lifts weights.
 I may need it, but I’m highly skeptical.
 My nutritional mentors are split on this supplement.
 Maybe I’ll add it into my seasonal approach and take it during the summer when my training level is the highest?

 One supplement that I will probably try.